sud3010ganesh/sud3010ganesh.github.io/_posts/2018-05-29-boxofficerevenueprediction.md

 ```

-The 10*10 Confusion Matrix for the Random Forest model on MAnual K-Fold Cross Validation can be seen below,
+The 10*10 confusion matrix for the random forest model on manual K-Fold cross validation can be seen below,

 ```r
 ####Confusion matrix Creation###